-Although he sold only life insurance when he started out in 1928, Bill responded when his clients told him they also wanted house or car insurance.
-He climbed the stairs at 56 Sparks Street to the Dominion of Canada General Insurance Company, and asked that they sponsor a general insurance licence for him.
+Bill climbed the stairs at 56 Sparks Street to the Dominion of Canada General Insurance Company and asked that they sponsor a general insurance licence for him.
 They did - and the seeds for an independent Scrivens company were planted.

 Bill worked for North America Life until his general insurance clientele increased to the point that he needed a separate office for his business.
 W.H.
 Scrivens, General Insurance moved back to the Ottawa Electric Building at 56 Sparks Street.

-At one time, Bill had a partner.
-However, when Merrill Tucker went off to war, Bill bought him out.
-When Tucker returned, Bill sold the business back to him for the same price he first purchased it.
+At one time, Bill had a partner, however, when Merrill Tucker went off to war, Bill bought him out.
+When Tucker returned, Bill sold the business back to him for the same price of which Merrill first purchased.
 As a result, the company became known as Scrivens & Tucker.

 Tucker left the firm in 1950 when Bill's son, Bruce, came aboard.
 Since then, the company has been owned and operated primarily by the Scrivens family.